muhfaris/alpine-nginx/README.md

     * alpine v.3.6

 ## How to use
-clone images from docker hub
+clone images from docker hub.

 `docker pull mhfaris/alpine-nginx`

-and then you can run images with this command
+and then you can run images with this command.

-``sudo docker run -d -p 80:80 alpine-nginx:v3.0``
+``sudo docker run -d -p 80:80 --name nginx alpine-nginx:v3.0``

+stop container

+``sudo docker stop nginx``

+start image

+``sudo docker start nginx``